Keeping up with your child's online use can feel daunting.

 Assuming that the Survival need is met, most people are led by two of the four psychological needs while the other two take a "backseat."

-So why am I telling you all of this in an article about kids online, right?
+So why am I telling you all of this in an article about kids using the Internet, right?

 Well, for two reasons.

 - First, when you understand why your child acts the way she does—which need she is trying to meet—you can better plan and design what she needs to know and learn.
 Because while you can't control which of her needs "take the wheel," this is based on how she is individually wired, you can directly impact her current knowledge and skills.

 - And the second reason for starting by understanding how basic needs work, is that online safety comes first because it's a matter of survival.

 So when it comes to kids online, you *start with safety.

 This is why you see so many top 5 lists about apps to keep your child away from.
 Or the best apps to monitor your child's online use.
 These bloggers and app makers are trying to attack safety first.

 And while I don't agree with the method (you can't actually KEEP your child safe, you have to teach her how to BE safe), I do understand the purpose.

 But that * on *start is absolutely on purpose.

 Because real, tangible harm comes from stopping there and not continuing to teach your child what she needs to know next.

 Above, I kept using Glasser's car analogy, where some psychological needs always have to take a "backseat" to others.

 Another way to say this would be that most people have two needs powering their front wheels while the other two psychological needs follow along in the back wheels, not guiding your child's behavior.

 And this is why some of the best and most thoughtful, smart, savvy and involved parents send me notes daily that say things like: